tirsdag/BigYearPWA/backend/README.md

 Firebase Auth already provides multi-device accounts; the backend treats the Firebase `uid` as the user key.

+Note: this repo’s GitHub Actions workflow deploys the frontend (GitHub Pages) only.
+The backend deployment is currently manual (Azure CLI) unless you add a separate CI/CD workflow.

 ## Run locally

 From the repo root (recommended):